 Some people, I’m told, have an aversion to anchovies.
 That’s too bad, because it’s hard to think of a more savory “condiment” for your dishes.
 The ancient Romans used garum, a sauce derived from anchovies that still lives on today in the form of colatura, they way we use salt, to add savor to just about every dish besides dessert.
-A good modern example of this ancient technique is this dish of green beans in anchovy sauce.
+A good modern example of this ancient technique is this dish of green beans with anchovy sauce.
 The anchovies add only a hint of fishiness—what they add in spades is flavor, which marries wonderfully with the green beans.
 Borlotti beans and cauliflower can be prepared the same way, with equally delicious results.

 Serves 4-6 as a side course or antipasto